rnckp/EPFL-Capstone-Project/README.md

-# EPFL_Capstone_Project
-EPFL Extension School Capstone Project for COS Applied Data Science: Machine Learning
+# EPFL Extension School Capstone Project for COS Applied Data Science: Machine Learning

 # Assessing the share of male and female voices in (Swiss-) German audio media with machine learning